 The Land & the People:

-One of the design methods of permaculture, component analysis is sometimes referred to as the art of location.
-In this course, we explore what it means to be studying permaculture in Israel.
+One of the design methods of permaculture is component analysis, which is sometimes referred to as the art of location.
+In this course, we explore what it means to be studying permaculture specifically in Israel.
 We learn about the history of the Jewish people in the Land of Israel from ancient times to present day Israel.

 Medicinal Herbs, Natural Building, Hebrew and more:

-The rest of the curriculum is divided into several less intensive classes.
-We spend time learning about useful herbs and plants that can be made into therapeutic teas.
-We learn how to make soaps, salves, creams and other useful products from natural materials that are grown on the farm.
-We also learn how to extract essential oils for therapeutic uses, or to use in making products.
+The rest of the curriculum is divided into several other classes.
+We spend time in the medicinal herbs center, learning about useful herbs and plants that can be made into therapeutic teas, tinctures, salves, soaps, and other useful products made from natural materials that are grown on the farm.
+We also learn how to extract essential oils for therapeutic uses.

-Hebrew is taught in small groups divided into different levels.
+Hebrew is taught in small groups divided into different levels, in combination with Jewish Heritage to receive a truly deep and spiritual connection to the language as well as the land.
 Classes are supported by additional opportunities to engage with the Israelis who live and work on the farm.

 As part of the Eco-Israel curriculum, we travel, hike and explore Israel from the Negev Desert to the Golan.
 These trips cover a variety of ecological, cultural and historical points of interest in Israel and introduce our students to the amazing work and organizations that make Israel a world leader in sustainability.